PlainConcepts/dotnet2018-vue/README.md

 # dotnet2018-vue
-## VueJS
+## NuxtJS

-Modern web app on Azure with Typescript and VueJs.
+Modern web app on Azure with Typescript and NuxtJs.

 An example application to list cities in the world and the weather in each of them.